Invoca/declare_schema/README.md

 `Generators::DeclareSchema::Migrator.default_collation=` configuration methods.

-For example, adding the following to your `config/initializers` directory will turn all tables into emoji supporting tables:
+For example, adding the following to your `config/initializers` directory will turn all tables into `utf8mb4` supporting tables:

 **declare_schema.rb**
 ```ruby